mjhea0/thinkful-html/resume/readme.md

 Look back at the CSS file.

-1. We have the `#my-header` *selector*, which is associated with the selector in our HTML document, followed by curly braces.
+1. We have the `#heding` *selector*, which is associated with the selector in our HTML document, followed by curly braces.
 2. Inside the curly braces, we have *properties*, which are descriptive words, like font-weight, font-size, or background color.
 In our case, we have `color`.
 3. *Values* are then assigned to each property, which are preceded by a colon and followed by a semi-colon. [http://cssvalues.com/](http://cssvalues.com/) is an excellent resource for finding the acceptable values given a CSS property.
 I use this almost everyday.